 The New Library- reading for pleasure

-On the 9th February we opened a ‘Read for Pleasure’ room at Manor Oak.
+In 2016, we opened a ‘Read for Pleasure’ room at Manor Oak.
 This new library is based on ideas proposed by the School Council and has utilised the money raised at the Summer and Christmas fairs.
 Children from all year groups have been involved in its design and implementation.
 Every child has been given the opportunity to ask for the books that they would like in this area (and I have managed to get most, if not all, of them!).
 The School Council have then had a further hand in its design, ensuring that it is a cosy and inviting place to relax and read.

 Why read for pleasure?